eugenelet/eugenelet.github.io/_pages/readings.md

 ### Completed

+Liu, C., Zoph, B., Neumann, M., Shlens, J., Hua, W., Li, L.J., Fei-Fei, L., Yuille, A., Huang, J. and Murphy, K., 2018.
+Progressive neural architecture search.
+In Proceedings of the European Conference on Computer Vision (ECCV) (pp. 19-34). [notes](https://paper.dropbox.com/doc/Progressive-Neural-Architecture-Search--AXE0zShTqR3Qx47Z7k17RuJuAQ-Bo7hCC6TJU5mUoeUqAMbz)

 ## Papers: Object Detection
 ### In Progress

+### To Do

+### Completed

 - Redmon, J., Divvala, S., Girshick, R. and Farhadi, A., 2016.
 You only look once: Unified, real-time object detection.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 779-788).
 - Redmon, J. and Farhadi, A., 2017.
 YOLO9000: better, faster, stronger. arXiv preprint.
 - Redmon, J. and Farhadi, A., 2018.
 Yolov3: An incremental improvement. arXiv preprint arXiv:1804.02767.

-### To Do

-### Completed